crh225/ARMServicePortal/.mcp/arm-portal.workflows.md

 On merge to main, GitHub Actions triggers apply workflow.

-Terraform apply executes with the approved plan.
+Terraform apply executes with the approved configuration.

 Apply output is posted as PR comment.